ericsoi/idbm-webscrapping-using-Beautiful-Soap/README.md

 - Run the scripts
 <br />`$ chmod u+x scrap.py`
 <br />`$ ./scrap.py`
-- Get output by listing the contents of the script's working directory<br/>
+- Get output as "output.csv" by listing the contents of the script's working directory<br/>

 `$ ls -l`
 ```